 On operational issues side, one thing that quite commonly floats atop when dealing with customers using Postgres, especially with smaller setups, is Streaming Replication and it’s failures.
 Failure here not as a bug or design failure, but more as a misunderstood “feature”, as encountered problems are mostly actually things that work as intended and with good reasons, but people don’t know about the reasoning and at some point find themselves stressed when seeing errors.
 The good side here though is that it shows how easy it actually is nowadays to set up Postgres Streaming Replication (SR) even without any deeper background knowledge.
-So here’s a quick recap on the most important thing people should take into account when running SR, so not to get caught off guard.
+So here’s a quick recap on the most important thing people should consider when running SR, so not to get caught off guard.

 Disconnected replicas unable to connect